Tony Kaldas

-His performance in Brussels, in 2012, representing the Middle East in an Arabic song, was written by the late Gibran Khalil Gibran, and composed & performed by Kaldas himself.
+His performance in Brussels, in 2012, representing the Middle East in an Arabic song, was written by the late Gibran Khalil Gibran, and composed and performed by Kaldas himself.

 Early life

 Kaldas was born on January 20, 1984 in Cairo, Egypt, the son of an Egyptian father and a Greek mother.
 He displayed musical talent at a young age, performing musicals at the age of 4.
 His parents were resistant as they were afraid that he would not commit to his studies and that this would negatively affect his life.
 Kaldas was unable to convince his family otherwise and was thus unable to pursue his musical interests for years to come.
-The self-taught musician continues to use a "musical shorthand" that he developed as a child, rather than employing traditional musical notation.However, the house was full of different music throughout the day, which Kaldas believed to be an important influence for him.
+The self-taught musician continues to use a "musical shorthand" that he developed as a child, rather than employing traditional musical notation.
+However, the house was full of different music throughout the day, which Kaldas believed to be an important influence for him.

-Kaldas has developed a passion for artistic expression as early on as four years by imitating actors and actresses after watching films and plays shown on television.
+Kaldas developed a passion for artistic expression as early on as four years by imitating actors and actresses after watching films and plays shown on television.
 Upon turning sixteen, Kaldas sang a religious French song that launched his musical career.

 He went to a French school in 1989, College des Freres, which had a great influence on his personality and expression that continued with him afterward.

 In 2003, Kaldas studied Classical Singing at Cairo Opera House along with his studies at the architecture university.
-He was greatly inspired by the singer Asmaha, as she was an Arabic singer that could sing in different genres and styles and studied classical music for sometime.
+He was greatly inspired by the singer Asmaha, as she was an Arabic singer that could sing in different genres and styles and studied classical music.